pcaversaccio/pool-viewer/README.md

 ### Proposed Path
 The focus of this project is the user-friendly visualisation of recent Ethereum 2.0 transactions and not the technical backbone of Ethereum 2.0 itself.
 Therefore, we will avoid using a networking REPL or Gossipsub protocol directly.
 To ensure a sustainable implementation with minimal technical debt and at the same time preserve the open-source notion, it is preferable that we wait until a standardised Ethereum 2.0 API is built into the node implementations.
 This will allow developers to clone the repository and link their own node implementation without any complex reconfigurations in the future.
 From a risk management point of view, in the long run we should have a combination of different node implementations (2-3 different implementations) & third-party APIs to avoid wrong visualisations (which could be caused by a faulty implementation).
 However, if standardisation of the API takes too long, I would suggest starting with the Prysm implementation.

+## Future Work
+The current pool viewer is constrained by the speed of Ethereum's 2.0 development and the basic PoS beacon chain data.
+It is crucial that once sharding, *the Merge*, and account & smart contract functionality is implemented, all the necessary transaction and per-shard data needs to be included in the pool viewer.
+So one could (visually) zoom into the epoch, then into the slot, and finally into the shard level with all transaction & additional operational data.

 ## License
 The `pool-viewer` implementation is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), also included in our repository in the [`LICENSE`](https://github.com/pcaversaccio/pool-viewer/blob/main/LICENSE) file.